vmtk/SlicerExtension-VMTK/FiducialCenterlineExtraction/README.md

 Check this to call the 'Extract centerline' module.
 It is optional by default because it make take much time, depending on the input surface.
 It is recommended to generate a segmentation first.
 Once it is considered reliable, generate a centerline model and a centerline curve as a last step.

 **Notes**

-On repeat run, all output nodes are removed from scene and replaced by new ones.

 If the centerlines are not extracted though the segmentation is good, interaction is required.
 Smoothing with ‘Fill holes’ at minimal kernel size helps to create centerlines (smoothing may be faster using the 3D brush).
 Afterwards, work should be continued directly in ‘Extract centerline’ module obviously.